 As the family journeyed home, Chan said he and his wife started talking about the future, and that it became clear that they would embark on a missional path.

 Watch Chan reveal why he's leaving the U.S. to become a missionary:

-But, as it turns out, that journey started long before that recent trip, as Chan posted a follow-up note on his Crazy Love Ministries website, revealing that he and Lisa actually felt called to move to Hong Kong 9 years ago.
+But, as it turns out, that journey started long before that recent trip, as Chan posted a follow-up note on his Crazy Love Ministries website, revealing that he and Lisa actually felt called to move to Hong Kong nine years ago.

 Chan said he felt God speak to him, though, revealing that he still had more work to do in the U.S. before departing.

-"[God] made it clear that there were two things I had to do in the States before I could go anywhere else," he said.
+"[God] made it clear that there were two things I had to do in the states before I could go anywhere else," he said.
 "He wanted me to display a different picture of Church and a different picture of marriage/family."